Mission and Objectives

 - The P2P Foundation is a registered institute founded in Amsterdam, Netherlands.
 It's local registered name is: Stichting Peer to Peer Alternatives, dossier nr: 34264847.

-- There are no formal operational roles, but Founder Michel Bauwens produces most of the content creation and takes care of community management.
+- There are no formal operational roles, but Founder Michel Bauwens curates most of the content with assistance from Kevin Flanagan who takes care of community management.

 - Bios are available for the P2P Foundation's 3 Founders